arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 **Pre-requisites**

-Familarility with locating files and folders stored in a directory system.
-Familiarity using a command line interface to execute code is recommended but not required.
+Learners should be familiar with locating files and folders stored in a directory system.
+Familiarity with using a command line interface to execute code is recommended but not required.
 This course is designed to be equally useful for those with experience running code as well as for those who are total newbies.

 **Learning Objectives**